SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 You can share a dashboard with all external users (“the world”), or with a selected set of external users that you specify in the service allowlist.

-Before you can share a dashboard with users external to your organization, you must enable a security policy, ensure that you have the right role capabilities, and depending on your option selection, enable the service allowlist.
+Before you share a dashboard with users external to your organization, you must enable a security policy, ensure that you have the right role capabilities, and enable the service allowlist depending on your option selection.

 ## Enable the Sumo Logic policy